MicrosoftDocs/well-architected/well-architected/performance-efficiency/optimize-code-resources.md

 **Optimize tools.** Use native SDKs or performance optimized libraries.
 Native SDKs are designed to interact with the services and resources on a platform or within a framework.
 For example, cloud native SDKs work better with cloud service data planes than custom API access.
 The SDKs are often more performant handling network requests and excel at optimizing their interactions.
 Performance-optimized libraries, such as Math.NET, contain performance optimized functions that can improve performance when applied appropriately.

+:::image type="icon" source="../_images/trade-off.svg"::: *Tradeoff:* While SDKs provide convenience and abstract away the complexities of interacting with APIs, they may limit the level of control and customization you have over your custom code.

 #### Optimize memory management

+Optimizing code memory refers to the process of efficiently managing and reducing the memory usage in a codebase.
 Efficient memory management can improve the performance of the code by reducing the overhead of memory operations.

 **Debug memory leaks.** Memory leaks deplete available memory if unaddressed.
 Monitor memory usage and identify sections of code responsible for memory leaks.
 Analyze stack traces to pinpoint the source of the memory leak.

+**Reduce memory allocations.** By minimizing memory allocations, you reduce the overall memory footprint of the code.
+The workload can utilize the available memory more efficiently.
+There's less need for the garbage collector to reclaim unused memory, and it reduces the frequency and duration of garbage collection cycles.
+Memory allocations can be a costly operation, especially when performed frequently.
+By reducing the number of memory allocations, the code can execute faster and more efficiently, leading to improved performance.

-**Reduce memory allocations.** Too many memory allocations can degrade application performance generate errors.
+Caches play a crucial role in improving performance by storing frequently accessed data closer to the processor.
+When memory allocations are minimized, there's less contention for cache space, allowing the cache to be utilized more effectively and improving overall performance.
+Too many memory allocations can degrade application performance generate errors.

 - *Local variables:* Use local variables instead of global variables to minimize memory consumption.
 - *Lazy initialization.* Implement lazy initialization to defer the creation of objects or resources until needed.